COVID19 - Getting Started Group Delivery

-If you are able, please also download the following free blood sugar tracking apps, these apps can be used as a blood glucose diary and assist your diabetes educator in supporting you;
+If you are able download these free blood sugar tracking apps, these apps can be used as a blood glucose diary and assist your diabetes educator in supporting you;

 - Apple devices (iPhone, iPad) - Glucose – Blood Sugar Tracker